Skip to main content

 Who uses it

-Form I-730, Refugee/Asylee Relative Petition, is for applicants who have been granted asylum or refugee status to petition for their qualifying family members, specifically spouses and unmarried children under 21, to join them in the United States.
-The petitioner must be a principal refugee or asylee and must file the petition within two years of being granted asylum or refugee status, unless there are humanitarian reasons to excuse this deadline.
-Beneficiaries must not have participated in persecution and must be otherwise admissible as immigrants.
-This form is not intended for individuals who were granted status as an accompanying or following-to-join derivative refugee or asylee, nor for those who have become naturalized U.S. citizens prior to filing.
+Form I-730, Refugee/Asylee Relative Petition, is specifically designed for individuals who have been granted asylum or refugee status to petition for their qualifying family members, such as a spouse or unmarried child under 21, to join them in the United States.
+The applicant must be a principal refugee or asylee and must file the petition within two years of being granted asylum or refugee status, unless there are humanitarian reasons to excuse this deadline.
+It is important to note that you cannot file if you were granted status as an accompanying or following-to-join derivative refugee or asylee, or if you became a naturalized U.S. citizen prior to filing Form I-730.

 When it is used